 Drug laws in Oregon are divided into three major categories, including unlawful possession of controlled substances, unlawful manufacture of controlled substances, and unlawful distribution of controlled substances.
 Each offense ranges in severity, but they can oftentimes be charged together, resulting in a much more serious penalty.
-If you have been accused for a drug crime, consult a drug defense lawyer immediately following your arrest.
+If you have been accused of a drug crime in Oregon, consult a Medford drug lawyer immediately following your arrest.

 Types of Drug Crimes in Oregon